CPJAIN85/PythonLearning/README.md

 2. Extracts the first five elements from the list.
 3. Reverses these extracted elements.
 4. Prints both the extracted list and the reversed list

+# Assignment 6 => Task 1 - Creates a simple calculator GUI using Tkinter.
+1. Creates a simple calculator GUI using Tkinter.
+2. Supports basic arithmetic operations: addition, subtraction, multiplication, and division.